President’s Executive Committee

 Robert serves as an elder at Faith Bible Church of DeSoto, Texas, where he has attended for over 20 years.
 He enjoys spending time watching his three boys play sports and loves playing soccer, sailing, and being outside with friends whenever possible.
 He has been married for 21 years to his wife, Patti, and has three boys — Ian, Aaron, and Ben.
 They reside in Cedar Hill, Texas.

 Vice President for Advancement

 Kim Till has been on the Seminary staff since 1996.
 She serves vice president for Advancement, and previously served as interim executive director of the Dallas Seminary Foundation.
-Kim has devoted her 28-year career to working for charitable organizations.
+Kim has devoted over 30 years to working for charitable organizations.
 She began as a public relations director at Southwest Baptist University in Bolivar, Missouri, and has served as a development director for a secondary school and a social service agency as well as an assistant vice president for development with the Baylor Health Care System Foundation in Dallas, Texas.
 She was also a consultant with Cargill Associates in Fort Worth, Texas, directing capital campaigns and providing general fund-raising counsel nationally.

 Kim is a native of Florida and graduated from Jones College in Jacksonville, Florida.
 She has been certified as a fund-raising professional (CFRE) since 1987 with the Association of Fund Raising Professionals (AFP), and is a speaker and seminar leader for AFP as well as the Association of Theological Schools (ATS).
 She and her husband, Ray, hold leadership roles in their local church and Kim also enjoys serving on the board of Real Choices Medical Pregnancy Center in Grapevine, Texas.
-Ray and Kim have two adult children — Kristen and Nathan (wife Shae) — and a granddaughter, Nevaeh.
+Ray and Kim have two adult children — Kristen and Nathan (wife Shae) — and four grandchildren.